Some Basic Concepts of Chemistry Class 11

 Here are some basic definitions and terminologies which are important in some basic concepts of chemistry class 11.

-• Atomic Mass Unit: An atom mass unit is defined as a mass exactly equal to one-twelfth of the mass of a carbon atom -12.
+• Atomic Mass Unit: The amount of mass exactly equal to one-twelfth of the mass of a carbon atom -12.
 1 amu = 1.66056×10–24 g.
 The “amu” has been changed to the “u”, called the unified mass.

 • Atomic Mass: The average relative mass of an atom of an element concerning the mass of a carbon atom -12 taken as 12.

 • Gram Atomic Mass: It is called the quantity of an element whose mass in grams is numerically equal to its atomic mass.
-In simple terms, the atomic mass of an element expressed in grams is the gram atomic mass or gram atom.
-For example, the atomic mass of oxygen is 16 AMU.
-Therefore, the gram atomic mass of oxygen is 16 g.

 • Formula Mass: Summation of the atomic masses of the elements present in one formula unit of a compound.
 It is used for ionic compounds.

-• Molar Mass: The mass of one mole of a substance in grams is called its molar mass.
+• Molar Mass: The mass of one mole of a substance in grams is its molar mass.

 • Molar Volume: it is the volume occupied by one mole of any substance.
 VM denotes it.
 The unit of molar volume is liter per mol or milliliter per mol.